- Informal Economy

 Sonia Maria Dias

-Sonia is a sector specialist at WIEGO.
-She is currently in a two years´ visiting professorship at the Federal University of Minas Gerais (she is housed at the Centre for Women´s Studies- NEPEM).
+Sonia is currently in a two years´ visiting professorship at the Federal University of Minas Gerais (she is housed at the Centre for Women´s Studies- NEPEM).
 She is a sociologist by training and a “garbologist” with specialization in Solid Waste Management by the University of Kitakyushu, Japan (JICA grant).
 She has a Master's in Human Geography (UFMG) on the role of the local governments in strengthening waste pickers' organizations in Belo Horizonte City, and a PhD in Political Science (UFMG) on the role of participation in solid waste management in Brazil.
 She has been active in the waste management field in Brazil since 1985 with a focus on promoting the integration of social inclusion aspects into the technical planning of waste collection and recycling.
 Her on-the-ground experience encompasses: work as a public officer at the Municipal Cleansing Agency in Belo Horizonte, Brazil; voluntary work for the NGO INSEA supporting the organization of waste pickers and social activism for the Waste and Citizenship Fora.
 She is an Eisenhower Fellow for the Common Interest Program on Challenges of Urbanization – year 2007.
 Sonia was named best speaker at the International Solid Waste Association ’97 ISWA´s World Conference, held in Wellington, New Zealand.
 She is based in Belo Horizonte, South-east Brazil.

 Rhonda has over 20 years of experience in resource mobilization and organizational development in the charitable sector.
 She holds a Master's degree in Management for the Voluntary Sector from McGill University in Montréal, Canada.
 Prior to starting her own consulting firm in 2006, Rhonda was Co-Director of Resource Development for Amnesty International Canada where she lead a team of seven staff with the goal of doubling income and membership numbers within six years.
 She was also Co-Director of Communications for Amnesty.
 Prior to working with Amnesty, Rhonda was the International Marketing Director for CARE International.
 In that capacity, she provided training, consulting services and technical assistance for 13 CARE offices interested in developing new resource mobilization programs (Brazil, Thailand) or improving existing programs (Netherlands, France, Denmark, UK, Germany and others).
 As a consultant, Rhonda has developed and implemented gender awareness training for the Canadian Armed Forces and worked with IDRC research networks (Latin America, Africa, Middle East) on their resource mobilization and capacity-building needs.
-Currently, she works as the Global Projects Director for WIEGO and is excited to be working with membership-based organizations of informal workers.
+Currently, she works as the Global Projects Advisor for WIEGO and is excited to be working with membership-based organizations of informal workers.

 Lucia has worked with several waste picker organizations since 2003, ranging from assisting small cooperatives and trade unions in her native country, Uruguay, to large scale networking, creation and support of the Latin-American Network of Waste Pickers and more recently, international coordination of the nascent Global Alliance.
 She was initially contracted by WIEGO for the international coordination of the first World Conference of Waste Pickers (March 2008), and became the Waste Pickers Global Coordinator at the beginning of the Inclusive Cities Project in 2009.